4 years ago by chalst

 [3]: https://www.thefeedbackloop.xyz/

-8 minutes ago by rektide
+4 years ago by rektide

 another random mention, Dave was also the main driver of EcmaScript Modules.

-8 hours ago by nindalf
+4 years ago by nindalf

 I've heard a lot of engineers complain about engineering managers over the years.
 I've also heard great managers self-deprecatingly say they "don't do any work".
 I've seen managers feeling bad they weren't productive so they resorted to writing code to feel that they were having impact.